Regulation of Medicine

-- Be Proactive: Do not wait until a payer sends a records request.
+Do not wait until a payer sends a records request.
 Be familiar with the rules and requirements that the payer expects providers to follow.
 Use resources such as the provider agreement, provider manual, and any specific guidance or payment determinations that the payer has published.
 After gaining an understanding of what each payer expects and requires, providers should establish and implement policies and procedures to properly and completely document their services according to the payers’ rules.
 The payers’ rules and the provider’s policies for complying with the rules should also be regularly reviewed and updated.
 Additionally, providers should consider options for performing self-audits (either conducted in-house or by an outside auditor) to identify and mitigate any potential issues prior to a payer initiating an audit.

-- Comply with Document Requests: It is standard for a commercial payer to reserve the right to conduct audits as a condition of a provider’s agreement with the payer.
+It is standard for a commercial payer to reserve the right to conduct audits as a condition of a provider’s agreement with the payer.
 Specific information about how a commercial payer conducts such audits are usually contained in the payer’s Provider Agreement and/or Provider Manual.
 The payer is entitled to the records, and such disclosure does not violate HIPAA (although the provider should be sure to send in a HIPAA-compliant secured fashion).
 Additionally, whether the provider can charge the payer for making copies of the records depends on the payer’s specific policies and the provider agreement, although it is unlikely that the provider may charge the payer for such copies.

-- Do Not Submit Original Records: The records should be produced in electronic format (e.g., PDF files).
+The records should be produced in electronic format (e.g., PDF files).
 If some or all of the requested records are contained in hardcopy form, scan the records and make electronic copies to send instead of the originals.
 The provider should retain the original records.

-- Know Your EMR System: There are numerous electronic medical records (EMR) systems on the market, and they are not all the same, but they are all customizable.
+There are numerous electronic medical records (EMR) systems on the market, and they are not all the same, but they are all customizable.
 Providers should be familiar with the specific options and customizable features of an EMR system and should ensure that the system’s output settings are properly configured so that copies of electronic records will accurately reflect what the provider intended to document.

-- Identify Potential Issues: Do not wait for the payer to conclude the audit to find out if there are any issues with the records that were submitted.
+Do not wait for the payer to conclude the audit to find out if there are any issues with the records that were submitted.
 While gathering the records, try to determine potential weaknesses needing corrective action, and implement changes accordingly.

-- Do Not Alter Patient Records: Sometimes when gathering documents requested for an audit, providers discover an issue in the documentation that may be viewed as problematic.
+Sometimes when gathering documents requested for an audit, providers discover an issue in the documentation that may be viewed as problematic.
 Sometimes such issues could be easily addressed by altering the documents by adding something minor or taking out something that clearly was not intended.
 In such cases, providers should resist the temptation and NOT alter the records.
 Adding an addendum may be appropriate, but such an addendum must accurately indicate the date it was added.

-- Do Not Rely on E/M Calculators: Many EMR systems include built in “E/M Calculators” that automatically determine the code level for an office visit depending on the information selected when charting the encounter into the system.
+Many EMR systems include built in “E/M Calculators” that automatically determine the code level for an office visit depending on the information selected when charting the encounter into the system.
 Do not trust such electronic calculators to sufficiently support the complexity of a physician’s medical decision-making or other elements considered when selecting the appropriate E/M level.
 Be sure the record contains all key components required to justify the appropriate E/M level to mitigate the risk of the auditor down-coding or disallowing the level of service billed.

-- Provide Complete Records: It is important to note that a records request for a specific date of service potentially could involve other records that need to be included with the requested documents.
+It is important to note that a records request for a specific date of service potentially could involve other records that need to be included with the requested documents.
 These might include lab test results, other diagnostic services, orders for these services, referrals, consultation reports, and other documents.
 Consider whether other documentation should be included that would support the services billed.

-- Timely Produce the Documents: Be mindful of response deadline imposed by the payer.
+Be mindful of response deadline imposed by the payer.
 Do not risk having to pay back an overpayment just because the records are sent late.
 Start preparing to submit the records as soon as the request arrives, and if more time is needed to respond then reach out to the payer and ask for an extension.
 They are typically willing to give at least one reasonable extension.